 The book chronicles his experiences in the Bosnian Civil War and is based as an autobiography for which the major protagonist (him) commits war crimes against humanity.
 Casagrande’s effort here was to expose the vulgarity and irony of these senseless contemporary European atrocities as those seen in the Bosnian War.
 In his book, he expressed his views condemning war crimes: “Those troops know that they are doing wrong.
 This is the very opposite of constructive collectivity and group spirit.
 Anybody can understand that it is by no measures militarily efficient to go kicking the doors of an old person’s home.”

-As said, this quote is from an interview in Kalpa-magazine, not from Casagrande’s book.
+As said, this quote – which is about plain military efficiency not morals – is from an interview in Kalpa-magazine, not from Casagrande’s book.
 In the book, not a single anti-war statement or sentiment can be found.
 WSOY did not market the book as an anti-war protest either, but as “a brisk, laconic and moralizing-free document about men who abandoned conventional life and chose the medieval way as Grim Reaper’s henchmen.” (“…reipas, lakoninen ja moralisointia kaihtava dokumentti miehistä, jotka hylkäsivät sovinnaisen elämän ja valitsivat keskiaikaisen tien viikatemiehen kätyreinä”.
 WSOY 1997) But in the European Architecture Center’s press release no words are spared when praising Casagrande’s contribution to humanity.
 Casagrande also has his say: “I want to design shelters in nature for honest people”.

 In the light of Casagrande’s book and his post-war statements I don’t quite believe in his sudden affection for collectivity and war crimes prevention.
 Especially considering that Casagrande has talked about the subject of war only when asked.
 Even then he has found the war in Bosnia just a wonderful event.
 An example of this is the 2004 interview in City-magazine: